openml/sklearn-bot/README.md

 The following features will gradually be added to the sklearn-bot (contributors are welcome):
-* More classifiers.
-We want to extend the capabilities of the sklearn-bot to all configuration spaces in auto-sklearn.
 * Non-static pipelines.
 Although the current definition of a pipeline is fixed, we aim to add the notion of non-static pipelines.
 This should be incorporated in a modular way.